majaalin/Nekromant/README.md

 ![Image description](readme.png)

-A website build in React for the band Nekromant.
-You can listen to their music, find contact information and information about their next shows.
+A website built in React for the band Nekromant.
+You can listen to their music, find contact information and information about their upcoming shows.
-The band easily uploads upcoming shows thanks to Headless CMS (Contentful).
+The band can easily upload upcoming shows thanks to the Headless CMS, Contentful.

 ## Link